dariader/bird_and_climate/README.md

-This app is inspired by the project #664 from https://app.datacamp.com/learn/projects/664 The aim of this repo to demonstrate my skills in python, docker, data analysis and visualization
+This app is inspired by the project #664 from https://app.datacamp.com/learn/projects/664 The aim of this repo to demonstrate my skills in python, docker, data analysis and visualization Contains two parts:
+1) birds and climate part -- to predict bird species distribution
+2) geological part -- to visualise the geological history of the island [TBD]

 ### Intro:
 _The technical description of desired app_